Prasad-Scripts/DSA-Python/README.md

 ---

 ## Setup
-To set up the files on your local machine, follow this steps
+To set up the files on your local machine, follow these steps:
 ### 1. Clone the repository
 ```bash
 git clone https://github.com/your-username/DSA-Python.git